Daniel Soulage

 Daniel Soulage (14 February 1942 – 14 September 2020) was a French politician.

 Soulage was born in Monflanquin, Lot-et-Garonne, and served as deputy mayor of his hometown starting in 1978.
 He was elected to the mayoralty in 1983, retaining the office until 2008.
 Soulage was a member of the Senate of France from 2001 to 2011, representing Lot-et-Garonne department.
 Between 1993 and 1997, he served on the National Assembly from Lot-et-Garonne's 3rd constituency.
 While a deputy, Soulage was a member of the Union for French Democracy.
 During his senatorial tenure, he joined the Centrist Alliance and caucused with the Centrist Union.

+Biography

+A Farmer by profession, Daniel Soulage was a UDF deputy for the 3rd constituency of Union for French Democracy between 1993 and 1997.

+Elected senator for Lot-et-Garonne on September 23, 2001, in the second round, with 60.75% of the vote, he sat with the RDSE group until 2002, then with the Centrist Union group, of which he was vice-president until the end of his term in 2011.

+He died on September 14, 2020.